A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Evaluation

-E1, E2, and E3 showed positive opinions on the trends of SN fibers and the rendering gave them an intuitive understanding of the changes and differences.
-They pointed out that the phenomenon of nerve cell death in the SN region with age and disease progression is reasonable.
-They also reminded us that this is a manifestation of PD, which may not help explain the underling mechanisms.
+To review the differences in the fiber tracts between PD and HC subjects, from the subject exploration module (\autoref{fig:SNSteps}\glf{C}-3), we select each group's representative subject who has the high prediction probability and are predicted correctly.
+We first compare their AFL values with the contrastive color mapping, as shown in \autoref{fig:SNSteps}\glf{E}.
+The HC subject's nigrostriatal fibers are mostly light red, indicating higher than the average length, while the PD subject has more blue fibers, indicating lower than the average length.
+We also compare S0 values (\autoref{fig:SNSteps}\glf{F}), which is a feature of DTI and frequently used for white matter analysis\cite{zhang2014language,inano2014voxel}.
+Here, the PD subject's S0 values around the center of SN (annotated with the dotted-black ellipses) are higher than those of the HC subject.
+Also, the information of the subjects' multiple visits (at the top of each view) shows these subjects have fairly consistent values across their visits.

-Based on the findings from previous works, we expected SN to be a high ranked region.
-However, with our data, we were only able to find noteworthy differences in older groups.
-As we seek to isolate smaller ranges of age, we run into problems where we don't have enough examples to make confident inferences.
-In addition, we find high variation in fiber features between individuals, making clear associations difficult.
-These problems can be addressed in further work using our system as data collections increase in size, and experts are able to refine the ROIs and feature engineering to better isolate the important differences.
+\Expert{1}--\Expert{3} provided positive opinions on the functionalities used to explore the patterns of SN fibers and expressed the intuitiveness of the 3D fiber rendering module to understand the feature value differences.
+They pointed out that the phenomenon of nerve cell death in the SN region with the age and disease progression is reasonable.
+They also reminded us that this is a manifestation of PD but may not help explain the underlying mechanisms of the cause of PD.